Lactose and Glucose Hydrogen Breath Test

 What is lactose intolerance?

 Lactose intolerance is the inability to digest lactose, the sugar found in milk.
-Lactose intolerance occurs because of the body’s lack of lactase, an enzyme normally produced by the small intestine.
+Lactose intolerance occurs because the person’s body may not have any lactase, an enzyme that is normally produced by the small intestine.
 Lactase is needed to digest lactose.
-Symptoms of intolerance include cramping, bloating, gas, or diarrhea when dairy products are consumed.
+Symptoms of lactose intolerance include cramping, bloating, gas, or diarrhea when dairy products are eaten and drunk.

 What is bacterial overgrowth in the intestine?